 As much as people love tender and juicy chicken in that recipe, what undoubtedly makes it a firm favourite is the mushroom sauce flavoured with Italian fortified Marsala wine.

-The ingredients that enhance and compliment the sauce are onion, garlic, parsley and a touch of heavy cream for that luscious velvety texture.
+The ingredients that enhance and compliment the sauce are onion, garlic, rosemary, parsley and a touch of heavy cream for that luscious velvety texture.

 How to Make It